tymiles003/StatusTracker/README.md

 3. Admin can export an excel having the status of all Employees for a given day but not a day range.

-Web Service to be used - Probabely using a good REST framework in node.js
+Web Service to be used - restify is a RESTful framework.
+More can be seen at http://mcavage.me/node-restify/

 Hosting of web service - Using NSSM.